AbrahamMT94/MiniLink/README.md

 ### Client Project
 #
 The client project is a SPA written in Blazor Web Assembly.
-It contains components for supporting the creationg and display of urls as well as search functionality and visit counter
+It contains components for supporting the creation and display of urls as well as search functionality and visit counter

 The project structure is as follows:
 - **wwwwroot:** Where our content and css lives